daimonie/airflow-dbt-training/presentation/day_three.md

 * See a visual graph of all dbt models and dependencies

 **Try this**:

 - Click a staging model and see what it feeds into
 - Explore top-down from a mart to understand its lineage
 - Hover to preview SQL or click into model details

-*Why it matters*: Helps explain your pipeline to non-engineers and supports debugging and dependency impact analysis.
+**Why it matters**: Helps explain your pipeline to non-engineers and supports debugging and dependency impact analysis.

 ---

 ## Cloud Feature: Semantic Layer (Enterprise Only)

-* Available only on paid tiers
+* Only available on paid tiers
 * Lets you define centralized metrics using `metrics:` blocks

 **Key concepts**:

 - Reusable definitions like `total_revenue` or `conversion_rate`
 - Queryable from BI tools via dbt's API

-*Why it matters*: Aligns business logic across dashboards, tools, and teams — no more conflicting definitions of "active users."
+**Why it matters**: Aligns business logic across dashboards, tools, and teams — no more conflicting definitions of "active users."

 ---